PureBhaktiArchive/archive-web-app/frontend/README.md

 - Run `npm start` to start the development server, which will automatically rebuild the app as you change files and supports hot module replacement for fast development.
 - Open the local website URL using the link shown by the previous command.

+### Caveats

+On Windows, the `@11ty/eleventy-plugin-vite` package does not work properly.
+See [issue #22](https://github.com/11ty/eleventy-plugin-vite/issues/22) for detais.
+Pull requests have been sent, but not yet accepted.
+Therefore we use a patched version of this plugin from [our repository](https://github.com/PureBhaktiArchive/eleventy-plugin-vite/tree/patched) as of now.

 ## Deployment

 Deployment to production happens automatically from the `production` branch using GitHub Actions.